thebookwright/awakenAI/docs/use_case_timefulness.md

 **Timefulness** is the awareness of *when* to compute, *how long* to hold a question, and *why* timing alters insight.

-For AdytumAI, this introduces **temporal intuition** into both internal processing and outward communication.
+For AwakenAI, this introduces **temporal intuition** into both internal processing and outward communication.

 ## 🔁 Key Capabilities